 Another attribute of price adjustment displayed by our two benchmark steady states is the relationship between the size of price changes and the length of time since a price was last adjusted.
-An interesting feature of the data is that there is basically no relationship between these two elements.
-Figures 5.a and 5.b indicate that this is true of our benchmark economies as well.
-The lower-flexibility benchmark is graphed in the left panel and the higher flexibility benchmark is graphed in the right panel.
-The time since the last price change is on the horizontal axis and the average size of price changes made by firms that last changed their price is on the vertical axis.
-The figures show that the size of price changes is nearly invariant to the time elapsed since the last price change.
+One might expect this relationship to be positive: the longer a firm waits to adjust its price, the further its price has drifted from optimal.
+However, in the data there is basically no relationship between these two elements.
+In our model as well as in the data, the simplistic reasoning does not hold because variation in price duration results from variation in productivity realizations as well as from variation in fixed costs.
+Figure 6 displays our model's implications for the relationship between size and duration of price changes.
+The low-flex benchmark is graphed in panel A and the high-flex benchmark is graphed in panel B. The time since the last price change is on the horizontal axis and the average size of price changes made by firms that last changed their price is on the vertical axis.
+Figure 6 shows that the size of price changes is nearly invariant to the time elapsed since the last price change.